 Can I be Tested?

-In order to qualify for insurance to cover the COVID-19 testing you must qualify for at LEAST 1 of the following symptoms:
+In order to qualify for insurance to cover the COVID-19 testing you must qualify for AT LEAST ONE of the following symptoms:

 - Fever, chills

 - Muscle pain